darja/MovieDB/README.md

 # MovieDB

-Demo application for displaying movies using from [The Movie Database](https://www.themoviedb.org/)
+Demo application for displaying movies from [The Movie Database](https://www.themoviedb.org/)

 ## Architecture